 Do you love raisins in some bread, dinner rolls, muffins, and oatmeal?
 I sure do!
-Some of my family members are not fond of them, but I will eat them as a snack!
+Some of my family members are not fond of them, but I eat them as a snack!

 Salt is added to enhance flavors in meals, and most recipes.
 It’s an inexpensive food item to stock.
 Please remember to not use oxygen absorbers in salt.
 The salt will become a brick.
 Keep it dry and cool and it will last many years.
-My favorite salts are Redmond Fine Salt and Redmond Coarse/Kosher Salt, and Himalayan Pink Salt.
+My favorite salts are Redmond Fine Salt, Redmond Coarse/Kosher Salt, and Himalayan Pink Salt.

 19. Canned Pumpkin